 As you can see from the diagram, there are three major cornerstones of the MTSS framework:

-- Systems of Tiered Instruction--Also known as Response to Intervention
+1. Systems of Tiered Instruction–Also known as Response to Intervention

-- Data Monitoring and Analysis--Using data at every level to quickly respond to student needs
+2. Data Monitoring and Analysis–Using data at every level to quickly respond to student needs

-- Systematic Problem Solving--Teachers, administrator, and support staff applying their talents, skills and knowledge to foster student progress
+3. Systematic Problem Solving—Teachers, administrator, and support staff applying their talents, skills and knowledge to foster student progress

 As I learned more about the MTSS framework, I was able to come up with specific ways in which these three cornerstones interacted.
-They were very consistent with my experiences from my daily practice of working with students.
-It was so helpful to pull together my experiences with a framework to guide the efforts of myself and my colleagues.
+They were very consistent with my experiences from a daily practice of working with students.
+It was so helpful to pull together these experiences within a framework to guide the efforts of myself and my colleagues.

-While I never saw them presented in this sequence, I see that these four items are what has helped me be effective with my classes.
-While the most effective way to implement MTSS is as a whole school, I have sometimes just adapted them to my own classroom or a small team of teachers.
-In either case, I need to know my objectives for students, teach based on those objectives, regularly (more than weekly!) assess students’ progress, and adjust my unit plan, grouping strategies, differentiation or pacing based on the results of my formative assessments.
+While I had never seen them presented in this sequence, I could see that these four items have helped me be effective with my classes.
+While the most effective way to implement MTSS is as a whole school, I have sometimes just adapted the framework to my own classroom or to a small team of teachers.
+In either case, I need to know my objectives for students; teach based on those objectives; regularly (that is, more than weekly!) assess students’ progress; and adjust my unit plan, grouping strategies, differentiation, or pacing based on the results of my formative assessments.